fabriqnetwork/specular/README.md

 ```
 Note: the commands that follow below assume you are in the project root directory.

-### Running a devnet with Docker
+### Quick-start with Docker

-The simplest way to run a local devent is using the provided docker-compose.
+The simplest way to run a local L2 devent is to use the provided docker-compose.
 ```sh
 mkdir workspace
-cp -a config/local_docker/. workspace/ # copy all config files

-docker compose -f docker/docker-compose-test.yml build docker compose -f docker/docker-compose-test.yml up
+cp -a config/local_docker/. workspace/ # copy all config files docker compose -f docker/docker-compose-test.yml build docker compose -f docker/docker-compose-test.yml up
 ```

 ### Running a local devnet

-This section will walk you through how to set up a local devnet containing an L2 sequencer running over a local L1 network.
+This section will walk you through how to set up a local L2 devnet (containing an L2 sequencer and validator), running over a local L1 network.

 **Configure network**